Larry Ellison glows under shine of America's Cup

 Sailing has been in Ellison's blood for about as long as Oracle has.

-When he moved in the 1960s from Chicago to northern California, where he would eventually launch Oracle Corp, the future tycoon lived on a modest sailboat moored in Berkeley Marina until he ran out of money and had to sell it.
+When he moved in the 1960s from Chicago to northern California, where he would eventually launch Oracle Corp (ORCL.N), the future tycoon lived on a modest sailboat moored in Berkeley Marina until he ran out of money and had to sell it.

 In 1998, Ellison was aboard his maxi yacht Sayonara when its won the 630-nautical mile (724 mile) Sydney to Hobart Yacht Race, which turned tragic when a storm killed six people and destroyed several boats.